Bath, New Brunswick: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Bath had a population of 440 living in 192 of its 223 total private dwellings, a change of from its 2016 population of 476.
 With a land area of 2 km2, it had a population density of in 2021.
 Revised census figures based on the 2023 local governance reforms have not been released.

 Economy

-The economy in Bath has taken a downturn in recent years.
-Small businesses are scattered around the village and are the backbone of Bath.
+Similar to much of the central St. John River Valley, agriculture is the main industry in Bath.
+There are three farms within village limits and many farms in the surrounding settlements.

+Bath has many small business, which is regarded as the backbone.

+After the closure of the Northern Carleton Hospital in 2007, the economy in Bath took a downturn.
+The hospital closure had a domino effect of many small businesses either closing or moving to nearby Florencville-Bristol.

 Religion

 Bath is within the region of New Brunswick referred to as the "Bible Belt," and it has a high number of churches in relation to the small population of the area.
 There are three churches with the town limits: